VisionandCognition/NHP-pycortex/README.md

 Getting help
 -----------
 Please post on [NeuroStars](https://neurostars.org/) with the tag `pycortex` to ask questions about how to use Pycortex.
+For NHP-pycortex specific questions, post an issue on this repository.